DFHack/dfhack/docs/plugins/logistics.rst

 Stockpiles can be registered for ``logistics`` features by toggling the options in the `stockpiles` overlay that comes up when you select a stockpile in the UI.

+You can also use this tool to automatically assign trainers to animals that are partially trained but not yet fully domesticated.
+This is most useful when partially trained parents produce offspring.
+The offspring will inherit the training level of their parents.
+If a trainer is not assigned, the juveniles will eventually snap and revert to wild.

 Usage
 -----